The Second Husband: Production

-Initially, Seo Eun-woo was cast in the role of Yoon Jae-kyeong, but due to the production schedule she dropped out, and Oh Seung-ah took over.
+Initially, Seo Eun-woo was cast in the role of Yoon Jae-kyeong, but due to the production schedule, she dropped out, and Oh Seung-ah took over.

-This daily drama marks Uhm Hyun-kyung's reappearance in a MBC production three years after the Saturday revenge drama Hide and Seek in 2018.
+This daily drama marks Uhm Hyun-kyung's reappearance in an MBC production three years after the Saturday revenge drama Hide and Seek in 2018.
 Uhm Hyun-kyung and Cha Seo-won are also reuniting after playing the second leads in TVN's 2019 miniseries Miss Lee.
 Oh Seung-ah and Kim Hee-jung are reunited after MBC's 2018 daily drama Secrets and Lies.

-On December 7, 2021 one of the drama's staff tested positive for the COVID-19.
-On December 8, 2021 it was revealed that the main leads and director are negative.
+On December 7, 2021, one of the drama's staff tested positive for the COVID-19.
+On December 8, 2021, it was revealed that the main leads and the director are negative.

 On January 6, 2022, it was reported that the series is confirmed to air for extended time than its initial planned 120 episodes.

 The filming of the series was completed on March 17, 2022.